lmc-eu/code-quality-tools/README.md

 ## Credit

-We got a lot of inspiration from similar project at [STRV][strv-github].
+We got a lot of inspiration from the similar project at [STRV][strv-github].
 Thank you very much ❤️!

 [alma-home]: https://www.almacareer.com
 [blc-npm]: https://npmjs.org/package/%40lmc-eu/browserslist-config